zonemaster/zonemaster-backend/docs/API.md

 ## API method: `get_ns_ips`

-Given a *domain name* it returns all of its IP addresses.
+Looks up the A and AAAA records for the *domain name* on the public Internet.

 Example request:
 ```json